Hamilton-Jacobi Theorems for Regular Reducible Hamiltonian Systems on a Cotangent Bundle: Introduction

 A brief of outline of this paper is as follows.
-In the second section, we first prove a key lemma, which is obtained by a careful modification for the corresponding result of Abraham and Marsden in \cite{abma78}, then give a geometric version of Hamilton-Jacobi theorem of Hamiltonian system on the cotangent bundle of a configuration manifold, by using the symplectic structure under a weaker condition.
-From the third section we begin to discuss the regular reducible Hamiltonian systems with symmetry by combining with the Hamilton-Jacobi theory and regular symplectic reduction theory.
-The regular point and regular orbit reducible Hamiltonian systems with symmetry are considered respectively in the third section and the fourth section, and give the Hamilton-Jacobi theorems of regular point and regular orbit reduced Hamiltonian systems by using the reduced symplectic structure.
-As the applications of the theoretical results, in fifth section, we consider the regular point reducible Hamiltonian system on a Lie group, and give the Hamilton-Jacobi theorem and Lie-Poisson Hamilton-Jacobi equation of the system.
-In particular, we show the Lie-Poisson Hamilton-Jacobi equations of rigid body and heavy top on the rotation group $\textmd{SO}(3)$ and on the Euclidean group $\textmd{SE}(3)$, respectively.
-These research work develop the reduction and Hamilton-Jacobi theory of Hamiltonian systems with symmetry and make us have much deeper understanding and recognition for the structure of Hamiltonian systems.
+In the second section, we first prove a key lemma, which is obtained by a careful modification for the corresponding results of Abraham and Marsden in \cite{abma78}.
+Then we prove two types of geometric version of Hamilton-Jacobi theorem of a Hamiltonian system on the cotangent bundle of a configuration manifold, by using the symplectic form and the dynamical vector field.
+In the third section and the fourth section, we discuss the regular reducible Hamiltonian systems with symmetry and momentum map, by combining with the Hamilton-Jacobi theory and the regular symplectic reduction theory.
+The two types of Hamilton-Jacobi equations for the regular point and the regular orbit reduced Hamiltonian systems are obtained, respectively, by using the reduced symplectic forms and the reduced dynamical vector fields.
+As the applications of the theoretical results, in the fifth section, the regular point reducible Hamiltonian system on a Lie group is considered, and two types of Lie-Poisson Hamilton-Jacobi equation for the regular point reduced system are given.
+In particular, the Type I and Type II of Lie-Poisson Hamilton-Jacobi equations for the regular point reduced rigid body and heavy top systems are shown, respectively.
+These research works develop the reduction and Hamilton-Jacobi theory of a Hamiltonian system with symmetry and make us have much deeper understanding and recognition for the structures of Hamiltonian systems.